Misamis Occidental

+Etymology

 The province is named after the early settlement of the Spaniards at the entrance to the Panguil Bay.
-The name Misamis is believed to have been derived from the Subanen word kuyamis which is a variety of coconut, the staple food of the early settlers.
+The name Misamis is believed to have been derived from the Subanen word kuyamis which is a variety of the coconut, the staple food of the early settlers.
 During the years the name persisted as an inference of the geographical location, and upon the advent of the Spanish settlers, the word kuyamis easily gave way to the more convenient pronounceable but corrupted word Misamis.

 History

+Spanish colonial era

-The area of now Misamis Occidental was first occupied by Subanen and later Visayans settled in the coastal areas.
-The name Misamis is derived from Subanen word kuyamis which is a variety of coconut.
-During the 1750s was the time that the coastal villages in southern Luzon, Visayas and Mindanao suffered attacks from bands of Muslim pirates, who burned houses and crops, and captured people to be sold as slaves in Maguindanao, Sulu, Borneo or the islands now known as Indonesia.
+The area of now Misamis Occidental was first occupied by the Subanen people, who were followed by the Maranao, and later the Visayans, who settled in the coastal areas.
+During the 1750s, coastal villages in southern Luzon, Visayas, and Mindanao suffered attacks from bands of Muslim pirates, who burned houses and crops, and captured people to be sold as slaves in Maguindanao, Sulu, Borneo, or the islands now known as Indonesia.
 In response, the colonial government in Manila created a flotilla and appointed a Spanish Jesuit missionary, José Ducos, as its commander.

-After several successful battles against the pirates, when some peace had been restored, it was decided to build a stone fort at the mouth of Panguil Bay, at a place called Misamis, and Ducos was put in charge of the construction.
+After several successful battles against the pirates and when some peace had been restored, it was decided to build a stone fort at the mouth of Panguil Bay, at a place called Misamis, and Ducos was put in charge of the construction.
 The construction began in 1756.
 It was officially called “Fuerte de la Concepción y del Triunfo”.

-1818 — Mindanao was organized into five politico-military districts, one of which was the Segundo Distrito de Misamis, the largest district in Mindanao.
-This area was composed of today's Misamis Oriental, Misamis Occidental, Camiguin, Bukidnon, Lanao, Zamboanga del Norte, and the northern part of Cotabato.
+In 1818, Mindanao was organized into five politico-military districts, one of which was the Segundo Distrito de Misamis, the largest district in Mindanao.
+This area was composed of today's Misamis Occidental, Misamis Oriental, Camiguin, Bukidnon, Lanao del Norte, Lanao del Sur, Zamboanga del Norte, and the northern parts of Zamboanga del Sur and Cotabato.

-1850 — the town of Misamis became the capital of the district of Misamis until February 27, 1872, when the Spanish Governor General Carlos María de la Torre y Navacerrada issued a decree declaring Cagayan the permanent capital of Segundo Distrito de Misamis.
+In 1850, the town of Misamis became the capital of the district of Misamis until February 27, 1872, when the Spanish Governor General Carlos María de la Torre y Navacerrada issued a decree declaring Cagayan the permanent capital of Segundo Distrito de Misamis.
 During this era, the name of the town was Cagayan de Misamis.